What Are The Risk Factors Associated With Young-Onset Dementia?

 In the early stages of dementia, a person may be primarily independent and require little support.
 In the middle stage, typically the longest, a person often requires assistance from friends, family members, and professional caregivers.
 Some people can remain in their homes for most of the middle stage of dementia.
 In the late stage, a person with dementia is often completely dependent on others for support and may be referred to hospitalization or residential treatment.

-Symptoms of early-onset (younger) dementia
+Symptoms of young-onset dementia

 While the symptoms of young-onset and late-onset dementias overlap significantly, the two conditions have unique features that differentiate how a person’s cognition may decline.
 The most common feature of late-onset neurocognitive disorder, memory loss, is less pronounced in those with young-onset dementia.
 Memory problems may still occur and worsen as the disease progresses, but memory, especially the ability to create new memories, often remains intact for extended periods.

 Younger-onset dementia can occur in those in their 30s but is more common in someone’s 40s and 50s.
-This condition is organized into several subtypes that define the specific clinical (delete – ‘clinician’) features of the disease.
+This condition is organized into several subtypes that define the specific clinical features of the disease.
 While there are many subtypes, two of the most common can produce symptoms that are substantially different from what is seen in the types of dementia that affect older people.

 • Logopenic variant primary progressive aphasia: This subtype is the most common form of dementia in those under age 65.
 Logopenic variant dementia is defined by substantial losses in a person’s ability to use language but slower declines in other areas of cognition.
 Those with this variant often struggle to find words, organize sentences, and understand what is said.